Lauenburg/PackLogSolutions/TechDescription.md

 item            = Item.from_item_query(item_query)
 ```

-Several modules are needed to process the incoming order data.
+>Several modules are needed to process the incoming order data.

 #### DataManager
-First, the `DataManager` is responsible for quering all relevant data about the items (weight, volume, material, ...) from the database (described below).
+First, the `DataManager` is responsible for querying all relevant data about the items (weight, volume, material, ...) from the database (described below).

 ```
 # How to use DataManager